TienVNguyen/ToDoAppProject/README.md

 An small entry demo app to join the http://www.CoderSchool.Vn learning activity.
 See the Tutorial on our cliffnotes for a step-by-step tutorial.

-Time spent: [16] hours implementation in total:
+Time spent: [18] hours implementation in total:
 - 09/23: 3 hours
 - 09/24: 3 hours
 - 09/25: 6 hours
 - 09/26: 1 hours
 - 09/27: 3 hours
+- 09/28: 2 hours

 Implement/App link: https://github.com/TienVNguyen/ToDoAppProject